 Additional insights showed that it can be dangerous to underestimate the aspirational thinking of your customers.
 A lower LSM (living standards measure) does not have to result in lower standards.
 Consumers in lower income, or remote areas for example are aspiring to use mid-range brands and would rather opt for those than for a lower range brand or smaller product sizes.

-Dorel‘s innovation team presented together with Joanna Brassett from Studio INTO on a newly developed approach to business innovation including the creation of an 80 strong panel of “Cultural Guides” across 62 countries.
+Dorel’s innovation team presented together with Joanna Brassett from Studio INTO.
+Dorel is active all over the world, developing relationships with customers to better understand their product choices and behaviour.
+Studio INTO’s newly developed approach to business innovation included the creation of an 80 strong panel of “Cultural Guides” across 62 countries.

 A resent study in Asia opened the team’s eyes to how findings from one research project can help the entire organization better understand product use in different cultural contexts.
 Intended and actual use can differ significantly, how an example from China highlighted.
 Here, push chairs commonly presumed to be used in an outdoor environment, were often found to be used in house, with their use not limited to mobility but doubling up as high chair, play space or crib.